RoboticExplorationLab/KSLowThrust/README.md

-# Low Thrust Trajectory Optimizating Using the KS Transformation
+# Low Thrust Trajectory Optimizating Using the Kustaanheimo-Stiefel Transformation

 Repo accompanying the paper "Low-Thrust Trajectory Optimization Using the Kustaanheimo-Stiefel Transformation", presented at the 31st AIAA/AAS Space